WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 of this, the aggregation service enforces a "no duplicates" rule:

 * No aggregatable report can appear more than once within a batch.
-* No aggregatable report can appear in more than one batch or contribute to more than one summary report.
+* No Shared Id can appear in more than one batch or contribute to more than one summary report.

 The no-duplicates rule is enforced during aggregation.
 If duplicates are